USS Constitution: Present day

 Constitution emerged from a three-year repair period in November 2010.
 During this time, the entire spar deck was stripped down to the support beams, and the decking overhead was replaced to restore its original curvature, allowing water to drain overboard and not remain standing on the deck.
 In addition to decking repairs, 50 hull planks and the main hatch were repaired or replaced.
 The restoration continued the focus toward keeping her appearance of 1812 by replacing her upper sides so that she now resembles what she looked like after her triumph over Guerriere, when she gained her nickname "Old Ironsides".
 The crew of Constitution under Commander Matt Bonner sailed Constitution under her own power on 19 August 2012, the anniversary of her victory over Guerriere.
 Bonner was Constitutions 72nd commanding officer.

 On 18 May 2015, the ship entered Dry Dock 1 in Charlestown Navy Yard to begin a two-year restoration program.
 The restoration planned to restore the copper sheets on the ship's hull and replace deck boards.
 The Department of the Navy provided the $12–15 million expected cost.
 After the restoration was complete, she was returned to the water on 23 July 2017.
 In November 2017, Commander Nathaniel R. Shick relieved Commander Robert S. Gerosa Jr., who had spent most of his command while the ship was dry docked, in a ceremony held on board Constitution, to become the ship's 75th commanding officer.

 On 29 February 2020, Shick was succeeded as commanding officer by Commander John Benda.

-On 17 January 2022, Billie J. Farrell became the first woman to command Constitution.

-As of July 2025, Crystal L. Schaefer is commander, after being appointed to the role on 21 June 2024.
+He was replaced on 17 January 2022 by Billie J. Farrell, who became the first woman to command Constitution.
+Crystal L. Schaefer was promoted to commander on 21 June 2024, replacing Farrell as Constitutions second female commander.